4 new COVID-19 cases in Southeast Idaho - Local News 8

 4 new COVID-19 cases in Southeast Idaho

-SOUTHEASTERN IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed four new cases of COVID-19 in southeast Idaho.
+SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has four new confirmed cases.

-There are three new cases in Bannock County and one in Caribou County.
+There are three new cases in Bannock County and one in Bingham County.

-• The patient is a male in his 50s from Bannock County.
-He is recovering at home.
-An investigation is ongoing.
+• The patient is a female in her 30s from Bannock County.
+She is home recovering.
+The case is considered community transmission.

-• The patient is a female in her 50s from Bannock County.
-She is recovering at home.
-An investigation is ongoing.
+• The patient is a 19-year-old female from Bannock County.
+She is home recovering.
+The case is considered community transmission.

-• The patient is a female in her 50s from Bannock County.
-She is recovering at home.
-The case is community transmission.
+• The patient is a male in his 30s from Bannock County.
+He is home recovering.
+The case is considered community transmission.

-• The patient is a male in his 20s from Caribou County.
-He is recovering at home.
-The patient had contact with a confirmed case.
+• The patient is a male in his 40s from Bingham County.
+He is home recovering.
+The case is considered community transmission.
+Community transmission is defined as illness within a community that lacks connection

 Prevention methods include: